 Coonawarra Experiences will tailor your winery tour to best suit your requirements and flavour preferences.
-We had some very memorable experiences visiting Coonawarra wineries on tour; including Raidis Estate, Balnaves of Coonawarra, Wynn’s Estate, Bellwether Wines and Rymill Winery.
+We had some very memorable experiences visiting Coonawarra wineries on tour; including Raidis Estate, Balnaves Wines, Wynns Coonawarra Estate Winery, Bellwether Wines and Rymill Wines.
 Our Coonawarra Wine Tour, highlights included beautiful wine tastings, the bottles we’ve taken home to enjoy at a later date and the relaxed yet very professional approach from Simon, our host.
 Simon makes every experience personal for his guests.
 We enjoyed conversations with winery employees about their wines, vines, specialities, processing procedures and the Coonawarra Region itself.

 It is very unique to be able to explore a wine region, on tour, with children (and at a good price) – we love being able to explore and share as a family, so this was perfect for us.
 We’re so grateful that there are services such as this which allow us as parents, to be able to enjoy the things we love – with the kids in tow.

 Coonawarra Experience OFFER just for you!